cedadev/jasmin-workshop/exercises/ex01/README.md

    * Check what directory you are in
    * Check usage of your home directory
    * Check that your SSH key is available to make an onward connection
-1. Connect to a login server using the Nomachine Enterprise Client
+1. Connect to a login server using the Nomachine Enterprise Client (Optional)
-   * Make a connection profile for one `nx-login` server
+   * Make a connection profile for one of the `nx-login` servers
    * Connect to that server
    * Check that your SSH key is available to make an onward connection
    * Bring up the list of available `sci` servers